 The 81 year old man who finally reached the promised-land of “next year.”

 my grandpa has been waiting 81 years for this

 This amazing piece of writing on how the final wait for a Cubs win mixes joy and sorrow.

 The Cubs scored two runs, then got the final three outs, and the bar around Mary Beth got loud.
 People jumped up, and the young people to her right hugged and danced and high-fived.
 Others pounded on the bar, and the stereo blared “Go Cubs Go!”
 Mary Beth remained quiet, holding her victory shot.
 She raised her glass and tipped it toward the ceiling, toasted her mom, but then the sobs hit so hard, her shoulders shaking violently, that she couldn’t drink.

 Until faced with it, she’d never known how she’d react to the Cubs winning a World Series.
 Turns out, she thought about her mom.
 The glass stayed in her hand for 30 seconds or more, until she finally steadied herself and knocked it back.
 Then she put her head in her hands and began to cry.
 That night, she fell asleep wrapped in her mom’s Cubs blanket, the one Ginny wore the night she died.

-So even though I wouldn’t consider myself to be emotionally invested in sports, I’m a lot less cynical about it than I used to be.
-Maybe humanity’s obsession with sports isn’t logical – but neither are we.
+So even though I've long tried not to get emotionally invested in sports, I’m a lot less cynical about it than I used to be.
+Maybe humanity’s obsession with sports isn’t logical – but humans aren't logical either.
 Perhaps what’s important isn’t why sports conjure up so much meaning and emotion within us – but simply that they do.